Medicare Part D prescription drug plans provide insurance coverage for out-patient prescription drugs.

 If you wish to see the medications covered by this Medicare Part D plan, you can click on the "Browse Formulary

-From this 2016 example link, you can see the medication names and packaging information, drug tier number, tier description, cost-sharing and usage management restrictions (if any).
+From this Humana Walmart Rx Plan example link, you can see the medication names and packaging information, drug tier number, tier description, cost-sharing and usage management restrictions (if any).
 Using our Formulary Browser

 You can also click on the icon after the drug name and you can see all of the Medicare Part D plans in Virginia that also cover this same medication and at what cost.
 (This is our Drug Finder

-If you are looking for a Medicare Advantage plan (with Medicare Part A, Medicare Part B, and possibly Medicare Part D coverage), you can start on the Q1Medicare homepage and choose the right-box entitled "Find a 20xx Medicare Advantage Plan".
-You can then enter your Zip Code or choose the state and county to see the Medicare Advantage plans available in your chosen Service Area.
-(Medicare Part D plans are available state-wide, Medicare Advantage plans are offered on a ZIP Code or county area or partial-county area.)
+and see the box with the titled "2021 Medicare Advantage Plans".
+You can then enter your ZIP code or click on your state (and then county) to see the Medicare Advantage plans available in your chosen location.
+(Medicare Part D plans are available state-wide, Medicare Advantage plans are offered on a ZIP code or county area or partial-county.)